Basic Knot Invariants

 At least two colors must be used (using just one color doesn't count).

-Since the unknot is not tricolorable but the trefoil is, we can prove that the trefoil is knotted - it cannot be unknotted!
-This simple test gives us a powerful way to distinguish knots.
+Key insight: Since the unknot is not tricolorable but the trefoil is, we can prove that the trefoil is knotted.
+Tricolorability is preserved under the Reidemeister moves, making it a true knot invariant.

 Unknotting Number Explorer